takram-design-engineering/takram-triangulation/README.md

 Triangulation
 =============

-A C++ library to perform Delaunay and Voronoi triangulation
+A C++ library to generate Delaunay and Voronoi triangulations

 ## Example